fbpx

 Kristyn Rohrer (they/she), 2024-25 Lormina Salter Fellow

-Bringing abstract concepts into sculptural forms, Conscientious Objectification invites viewers to engage with the intersections of art, culture, and activism.
-Historically, Mennonites have been associated with conscientious objection due to their convictions of pacifism and nonviolence.
-Prior to the end of the US Military Selective Service Act in 1973, Mennonites and other Anabaptists participated in Civilian Public Service (CPS/1-W service), anti-war protests, civil disobedience, or at times were imprisoned rather than participate in US wars.
-Conscientious Objectification questions: What does it mean to be a conscientious objector in contemporary American society — not just in matters of war, but in systems of oppression and conformity?
-What does resistance look like amidst the rise of Christian nationalism in Trump’s America?
-What could it mean to be a modern Mennonite?
+Mennonites have a long history with conscientious objection due to their strong beliefs in pacifism and nonviolence.
+Prior to the end of the US Military Selective Service Act in 1973, Mennonites and other Anabaptists participated in civilian public service, anti-war protests, civil disobedience, or at times were imprisoned rather than participate in US wars.
+Conscientious Objectification invites viewers to consider: What does it mean to be a conscientious objector in contemporary American society?
+How can we exercise resistance — not just in matters of war, but in systems of oppression and conformity?
+What could it look like to be a modern Mennonite?

 About the Artist